universam1/iSpindel/tools/generic-TCP/web/README_en.md

       define('DB_USER',"iSpindle");
       define('DB_PASSWORD',"password");

-####Calibration (Angle:Density)
+####Calibration (Angle:Gravity)
-Before you can use plato.php to display the calculated density (%w/w) in Plato degrees, you'll need enter the [calibration results](../../../docs/Calibration_en.md) and add them to the database.
+Before you can use plato.php to display the calculated gravity (%w/w) in Plato degrees, you'll need enter the [calibration results](../../../docs/Calibration_en.md) and add them to the database.
 The reference being used is the spindle's unique hardware id, stored as "ID" in the 'Data' table.
 First, if you haven't done that before, you'll need to create a second table now: